aogden41/andrewogden1678/README.md

 ### Hi!
-I'm Andrew and I am a @vatsimnetwork development team member.
+I'm Andrew and I am a photographer and programmer on the side.

 #### About me
 - Proudly Australian